Stakeholder Engagement –What’s New in PMBOK 5

 - Leading – Stakeholders are aware of the Project and its potential impacts and are actively engaged in ensuring the success of the Project.
 Stakeholders with high influence on the project should ideally reach this level of engagement.

-Stakeholder Management is all about creating and maintaining relationships among Project Stakeholders with the aim to achieve appropriate Stakeholder Engagement Levels*.
+Stakeholder Management is all about creating and maintaining relationships with Project Stakeholders with the aim to achieve appropriate Stakeholder Engagement Levels*.
 As is evident from the above, Communications and collaboration forms the backbone of effective Stakeholder Management Strategy which can potentially result in achieving all desired Project Goals.

 About the On-Demand Webinar